datahub-project/datahub/docs/lineage/airflow.md

 | disable_openlineage_plugin | true                 | Disable the OpenLineage plugin to avoid duplicative processing.                          |
 | log_level                  | _no change_          | [debug] Set the log level for the plugin.                                                |
 | debug_emitter              | false                | [debug] If true, the plugin will log the emitted events.                                 |

-### Automatic lineage extraction

-To automatically extract lineage information, the v2 plugin builds on top of Airflow's built-in [OpenLineage extractors](https://openlineage.io/docs/integrations/airflow/default-extractors).

-The SQL-related extractors have been updated to use DataHub's SQL parser, which is more robust than the built-in one and uses DataHub's metadata information to generate column-level lineage.
-We discussed the DataHub SQL parser, including why schema-aware parsing works better and how it performs on benchmarks, during the [June 2023 community town hall](https://youtu.be/1QVcUmRQK5E?si=U27zygR7Gi_KdkzE&t=2309).

 ## DataHub Plugin v1